 Rationale: A great way to really understand mathematics is to learn and discover it on your own.
 You will select a mathematical topic outside of those discussed in class, read and teach yourself any necessary background to understand it and then investigate the topic.
-You are strongly encouraged to work together in groups of two, though you may work alone.
+You are strongly encouraged to work together in groups of two.
 By working together, you can learn from each other and share the experience.
+Please get permission from your instructor if you have a compelling reason not to work in a group of two.